Gabriele Hooffacker

+She is the editor of the journalism series Journalistische Praxis.
+Together with Horst Pöttker and others, she has been editing the online journal Journalism Research / Journalistik – Zeitschrift für Journalismusforschung since 2018.

 Life

-Gabriele Hooffacker studied Historical Sciences, German studies and economics at the Ludwig Maximilian University of Munich.
+Gabriele Hooffacker studied Historical Sciences, German studies and economics at LMU Munich.
 Meanwhile, she was employee of Monumenta Germaniae Historica.

 She has been dealing with the new media since the early eighties.
-In 1987 she founded CL-Net (later part of the APC), a computer-based grassroots organization for citizens who wanted to use the internet as a tool for political and cultural interaction.
-In 1988 she set up her own company, now called Foundation Journalists-Academy Dr. Hooffacker, which is a Journalism school and a consultancy on new media issues.
+In 1987, she founded CL-Net (later part of the APC), a computer-based grassroots organization for citizens who wanted to use the internet as a tool for political and cultural interaction.
+In 1988, she set up her own company, now called Foundation Journalists-Academy Dr. Hooffacker, which is a Journalism school and a consultancy on new media issues.
 Her works include several publications on online journalism, teaching journalism and the societal dimension of the internet.

 Hooffacker writes for the online magazines onlinejournalismus.de, Telepolis and others.
 She deals primarily with the themes of teaching journalism, online journalism, Internet culture, Internet and right-wing radicalism.
 Hooffacker is member of the jury of “Alternativer Medienpreis”.
 She publishes the book series "Journalistische Praxis", which was founded by Walther von La Roche.
 In 2018, Gabriele Hooffacker is co-founder of the bilingual journalism journal "Journalistik" for journalism research.